hmcts/azure-monitor-data-collection-rules/README.md

 # azure-monitor-data-collection-rules

-A repository for defining Data Collection Rules for Azure Monitor in code
+A repository for defining Data Collection Rules for Azure Monitor in code, that will send logs to the appropriate Log Analytics Workspace.